INTRO TO CREATING 3D TEXTURED FINE ART PRINTS

 • Darker colors print with more physical thickness / elevation.

-• High contrast height maps are most effective for building texture.
+• High contrast height maps, sometimes called ‘displacement maps’, are most effective for building texture.

 • Black, for example, produces more texture than light gray.